aaroncurtisyoga/acy-next/README.md

 **Vercel Pro Optimization:**

-- Function timeout set to 120 seconds for combined sync operations
+- Function timeout set to 180 seconds for combined sync operations (includes retries)
 - Crawlers optimized for Vercel Pro limits (300s max duration)
-- Parallel execution of both crawlers to minimize total execution time
+- **Rate limit protection**: 3 retries with exponential backoff (5s, 10s, 20s delays)
+- **Sequential execution**: Cron jobs run crawlers one at a time to avoid concurrent connection limits
+- **Fallback handling**: If one crawler fails, the other continues independently
 - Browserless.io ensures consistent browser environment across all deployments

 ## <a name="tech-stack">Tech Stack</a>